ClonedOne/ubuntu-big-list/README.md

 * Install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
 Remember to set plugins (don't forget `z`).
 * As theme I use [Bullet Train](https://github.com/caiogondim/bullet-train-oh-my-zsh-theme).
 * [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) is a very helpful/colorful plugin to import, you will want it.
+* If not already there, install [tmux](https://tmux.github.io/).
+An easy example configuration file for tmux is in my [dotfiles repo](https://github.com/ClonedOne/c1-dotfiles), but you can probably find better examples online.

 ####Utilities

 * `cat` is useful, like a whole lot.
 But again, it's ugly.
 Solution: install [python-pygments](http://pygments.org/) and alias `pygmentize -g` to `ccat`.
 * [fzf](https://github.com/junegunn/fzf) is another valuable tool which you may want.
 It replacese stard command search in terminal with a cooler fuzzy apporach.
+* Install `lm-sensors` and `hddtemp` using `apt` to monitor system status.
+* If you happen to work with ssh install `sshfs` using `apt`.
+* Use [GNU Stow](https://www.gnu.org/software/stow/) to manage configuration files.